 Although the Zune is largely seen as a poster-child for corporate failure, one cannot help but feel that the environment in which it was developed helped set the groundwork for future innovations at Microsoft.
 Today Microsoft approaches each project as an opportunity to deviate from its competitors, and without the Zune, this sentiment may have taken much longer to firmly establish throughout the company.

-Via our proprietary website ASAP IT Technology, ASAP Semiconductor is a leading distributor of Microsoft products.
-Prospective customers can browse our inclusive inventory of hard-to-find obsolete and current Microsoft parts at https://www.asap-ittechnology.com/.
-If you are interested in a part, please feel free to contact our knowledgeable sales staff at email@example.com or call 1-714-705-4780 for a quote.
+Via our proprietary website ASAP IT Technology, ASAP Semiconductor is a leading supplier of Microsoft products.
+Prospective customers can browse our inclusive inventory of hard-to-find obsolete and current Microsoft parts at www.asap-ittechnology.com.
+If you are interested in a part, please feel free to contact our knowledgeable sales staff at firstname.lastname@example.org or call +1-714-705-4780 for a quote.